hplp/2025-fpga-design-projects-fpgaall/README.md

 -  Within 06 weeks, compare the performance (classification time) of FPGA and software platforms in classifying brain tumor images using the same dataset and algorithm, with a focus on measuring processing speed and efficiency.
 - Investigate and document the largest image size the PYNQ Z1 board can handle without significant performance degradation, by testing and measuring processing time at different image sizes, to be completed during 06 weeks.
 - Within 06 weeks, analyze the trade-offs between FPGA and software solutions in terms of speed, power, and scalability for real-time medical image analysis.
+- Built a neural network for lung cancer image classification with an accurancy of more than 90%

 ## Technology Stack:
 (List the hardware platform, software tools, language(s), etc. you plan to use)